 The 1967 Alfa Romeo 33 Stradale was the fastest street-legal car of its time, and it was one of the first supercars as well.
 The Stradale came with several distinct features, and the performance was among the very best.
 The overall design and engineering made it so popular in the market, and the only downside was that it was available in very limited numbers.

 The 1967 Alfa Romeo 33 Stradale is a race-bred mid-engined car and has a lot of distinct aspects from the other mainstream cars, and the engine is one of them.
 The Alfa Romeo was fitted with a 2.0L DOHC V8, and the 1,995 cc engine was more closely related to the one from the Alfa Montreal.
-The overall output varies with each unit due to the hand built nature.
+The overall output varies with each unit due to its hand-built nature.
 The rated output ranges from 227 horsepower to 240 horsepower with 152 lb-ft of torque.
 With the open exhaust, the number bumps to around 251 horsepower.

 The Stradale retained the flat-plane crankshaft of the Tipo 33, and the aluminum engine with dry-sump lubrication had SPICA fuel injection.
 The four chain-driven camshafts connected with the cylinder valvetrain offered a rev limit of 10,000 rpm.
 The 5-speed manual transmission was impressively smooth, allowing the car to accelerate from 0 to 60 MPH in just 5.3 seconds, and the top speed of 160 MPH was hard to beat at that time.
 If I had to give you a perspective on the kind of performance it offered for its time, it was the fastest commercial car for a standing kilometer (0.62 miles).